Ole Miss leader: Groups to weigh in on Confederate statue

 JACKSON, Miss.
-(AP) — The University of Mississippi’s leader says he’s waiting to hear from faculty and staff groups before recommending a Confederate monument be shifted from its current spot on campus.
+(AP) — The University of Mississippi’s leader said Thursday that he is waiting to hear from faculty and staff groups before recommending a Confederate monument be shifted from its current spot on campus.

-Interim Chancellor Larry Sparks says in a Thursday statement that he’s waiting on the groups to recommend the statue’s relocation to a Confederate cemetery on campus.
+Interim Chancellor Larry Sparks, in a statement, said he appreciates the “thoughtful and deliberate consideration” given by two student government groups that have passed resolutions seeking relocations in recent days.
+Sparks said he’s waiting for other campus groups to recommend the statue’s relocation to a Confederate cemetery on campus.

+“This is an important decision and issue for our university,” Sparks said.
+“We understand that other campus constituents are considering resolutions.”

-The Ole Miss Faculty Senate is scheduled to vote Thursday night and a staff group could discuss the issue in coming days.
+The Ole Miss Faculty Senate is scheduled to vote Thursday night.
+The Staff Council, an employees’ group, could discuss the issue in coming days.

 Most Read Nation & World Stories